jrenaud90/TidalPy/Documentation/RadialSolver_x/solution_class.md

 # The Solution Class

-_Updated: 2026-09-12_
+_Updated: 2026-09-16_

 Every radial solve returns a `RadialSolverSolution`, the Cython class in `TidalPy.RadialSolver_x.rs_solution`.
-It holds three things: whether the solve worked, what the interior looks like (the equation-of-state result), and the viscoelastic-gravitational answer itself (the radial functions and the Love numbers).
+It holds the solve status, the equation-of-state result, and the radial functions and Love numbers.
 The same object comes back from `radial_solver`, from `homogeneous_love_numbers`, and from a world's released radial storage.

 ```python
 solution = radial_solver(*build_data, degree_l=2, solve_for=("tidal", "loading"))